j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 > ## Exploring Tab Completion
 >
-> On up-to-date versions of IPython, the Tab completion functionality will also suggest the commands
+> On up-to-date versions of Jupyter, the Tab completion functionality will also suggest the commands
 > you mean if several match and also show the arguments a function might take.
 >
 > Give this a try by doing: